jcdarwin/readk.it/README.md

 ####Content-opf
 In this mode Readk.it is included in the EPUB file, and travels with the EPUB file.

-To acheive this, we need to add a bunch of entries to the content.opf to ensure that the EPUB is valid (according to [epubcheck](https://code.google.com/p/epubcheck/)):
+To acheive this, we need to add a bunch of entries to the content.opf to ensure that the EPUB is valid (according to [epubcheck](https://code.google.com/p/epubcheck/)).
+This is only needed for compliance with dedicated EPUB reading systems &#8212; web-serving the content using Readk.it will still work without these entries in the content.opf.

     <!-- './readk.it'  -->
         <item id='readk_it_favicon_ico' href='readk.it/favicon.ico'  media-type='image/vnd.microsoft.icon' />